asciinema/asciinema/.github/ISSUE_TEMPLATE/bug-report.md

 To make life of the project maintainers easier please submit bug reports only.

 This is bug tracker for asciinema cli (aka recorder).
-If your issue seems to be with another component (player, server) then open an issue in related repository.
+If your issue seems to be with another component (js player, server) then open an issue in related repository.
+If you're experiencing issue with asciinema server running at asciinema.org then contact admin@asciinema.org.

 Ideas, feature requests, help requests, questions and general discussions should be discussed in project's Discussions instead: https://github.com/orgs/asciinema/discussions